Gaussian Mixture Model with unknown diagonal covariances via continuous sparse regularization: Estimation guarantees

 First, we introduce the so-called \emph{far} and \emph{near} regions.

 \begin{definition}[Near and far regions] For $r>0$, we define the near regions associated with each particle $x_j^0$, $j\in\{1,\ldots,s\}$ as and the far region \end{definition}

 The jth near region identifies the points in $\X$ that are close to $x_j^0$, the jth particle of $\mu^0$.
 To ensure accurate recovery, we require the existence of a (global) dual certificate $\eta$ that satisfies non-degeneracy conditions.
 These conditions are adapted below from \citep[Definition 2]{off-the-grid_cs}, with modifications to account for the definition of near and far regions, all based on the semi-distance $\mathpzc{d}$ rather than the Fisher-Rao distance.
+In addition, the restriction to nonnegative measures in \eqref{eq:pb_BLASSO_gaussian_kernel_norm} relaxes the conditions required for the negative part of the global dual certificate.

 \begin{definition}[Global non-degenerate certificate] Let $\varepsilon_0,\varepsilon_2,r \in \R_+^*$.
-A function $\eta \in {\mathrm{Im}}(\Psi^*)$ is a $(\varepsilon_0,\varepsilon_2,r)$-non-degenerate certificate associated with the measure $\mu^0$ if \begin{enumerate} \item $\eta(x_j^0)=1$ for all $j=1,\ldots,s$, \item $|\eta(x)|\leq 1-\varepsilon_0$ for all $x\in \X^{far}(r)$, \item $\eta(x)\leq 1-\varepsilon_2 \mathfrak{d}_{\mathfrak{g}}(x,x_j^0)^2$ for all $x\in \X_j^{near}(r)$, $j\in\{1,\ldots,s\}$. \end{enumerate} \end{definition}
+A function $\eta \in {\mathrm{Im}}(\Psi^*)$ is a $(\varepsilon_0,\varepsilon_2,r)$-non-degenerate certificate associated with the measure $\mu^0$ if \begin{enumerate} \item $\eta(x_j^0)=1$ for all $j=1,\ldots,s$, \item $\eta(x)\leq 1-\varepsilon_0$ for all $x\in \X^{\rm far}(r)$, \item $\eta(x)\leq 1-\varepsilon_2 \mathfrak{d}_{\mathfrak{g}}(x,x_j^0)^2$ for all $x\in \X_j^{\rm near}(r)$, $j\in\{1,\ldots,s\}$. \end{enumerate} \end{definition}

 A global non-degenerate certificate is thus a function whose regularity is prescribed (it must be in $\mathrm{Im}(\Psi^*)$), which interpolates (item 1 of Definition \ref{def:non_degenerate_certificate}) and localizes (items 2 and 3) the particles of the target $\mu^0$.